mdn/content/files/en-us/web/api/popover_api/using/index.md

 ### A popover keyframe animation

-When animating a popover with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), there are some differences to note:
+When animating a popover with CSS animations, there are some differences to note:

 - You don't provide a starting state inside a `@starting-style` block; instead, you need to provide the starting `display` value in an explicit starting keyframe (for example using `0%` or `from`).
 - You don't need to enable discrete transitions; there is no equivalent to `allow-discrete` inside keyframes.
-- You can't set `overlay` inside keyframes either.
-The best solution we found at this time to defer removal from the top layer was to use JavaScript — add/remove classes to animate the popover as required and then use {{domxref("setTimeout()")}} to defer hiding the popover until after the animation is finished.
+- You can't set `overlay` inside keyframes either, but we found we could get the animation example working OK by setting the animations as appropriate on the shown and closed states of the popover via CSS.

 Let's look at an example.
 The HTML contains a {{htmlelement("div")}} element declared as a popover, and a {{htmlelement("button")}} element designated as the popover's toggle control: